-- (a) Identify the seismogenic structures based on the recognition of effects of past earthquakes in the region. - (b) Improve the completeness of earthquake catalogues for large events, using identification and age dating of fossil earthquakes.
-For example, observations of trenching across the identified capable faults may be useful in estimating the amount of displacement (e.g. from the thickness of colluvial wedges) and its rate of occurrence (e.g. by using age dating of the sediments).
-Also, studies of palaeo-liquefaction and palaeo-tsunami can provide evidence of the recurrence and intensity of earthquakes. - (c) Estimate the maximum potential magnitude (and the associated uncertainty) of a given seismogenic structure, typically based on the maximal dimensions of the structure and displacement per event (estimated by trenching) as well as of the cumulative effect (estimated from the seismic landscape).
+- (a) Identify the seismogenic structures based on the recognition of effects of past earthquakes in the region. - (b) Improve the completeness of earthquake catalogues for large events, using identification and age dating of geological markers such as fossils.
+For example, observations of trenching across the identified potential capable faults may be useful in estimating the amount of displacement (e.g. from the thickness of colluvial wedges) and its rate of occurrence (e.g. by using age dating of the sediments).
+Also, studies of palaeo-liquefaction, palaeo-landslides, and palaeo-tsunamis can provide evidence of the recurrence and intensity of earthquakes. - (c) Estimate the potential maximum magnitude (and the associated uncertainty) of a given seismogenic structure, typically based on the maximal dimensions of the structure, and displacement per event (estimated by trenching) as well as of the cumulative effect (estimated from the seismic landscape4).